amrvac/amrvac/doc/contributing.md

 * A suitable `.par` file so that your simulation runs quickly (in say 1 to 10 seconds)
 * A file `test.make` following the template below

-These files should be place in the corresponding physics folder, e.g. `tests/hd` for hydro problems.
+These files should be placed in the corresponding physics folder, e.g. `tests/hd` for hydro problems.
 Assuming your `.par` file is called `my_test.par`, it should contain the following options in its filelist (see @ref par.md):

     base_filename='my_test'